Kangiriyanka/joe-farah/src/pages/projects/segmance.md

-This post is being updated as I work on Segmance.
+This project's post is currently being updated.
 Everything below consists of quick drafts of text filled with typos and ideas.
 This message will disappear once this post will be complete.

 &nbsp;